-The force.com platfroms development language, APEX, is a higher level language.
-What that means is that it has in-built feature that help you write, run, and monitor test cases.
-Sometime even the best of forget that.
+The forcedotcom platforms development language, APEX, is a higher level language.
+What that means is that it has an inbuilt feature that helps you write, run, and monitor test cases.
+Sometimes even the best of forgetting that.
 With that said, testing in Salesforce is not much different from testing in general.
-So I won’t be going into obvious (but still widely unfollowed) tricks like using structured code, using comments to define use of the function, and covering 100% code using unit tests.
+So I won’t be going into obvious (but still widely unfollowed) tricks like using a structured code, using comments to define the use of the function, and covering 100% code using unit tests.

 The standard Salesforce directive is that unit test cases should cover 75% of the code, and that’s excluding test methods and test classes.
 Only then would Salesforce allow you to deploy apex code or package AppExchange apps.
 But these are just standards.
 You should aim for 100% coverage.